petre-renware/sdeven/doc_src/SDEVEN.45_OPME.md

     * the `sprint` corresponding *CHANGELOG* is refined as needed
     * scope may be clarified and renegotiated with the Product Owner / Product Manager as more is useful *but having in mind first assumption*

+But *where comes from* the `sprint`?
+Well it comes from an issue list, usually found on ROADMAP file or a shorter list, but ROADMAP is the preferred way, place and this is "the way" SDEVEN recommend.

 Otherwise, a `sprintPLAN` is absolutely similar to any other software development plan regarding an issue that has *a clear and completely defined finality*.

 All the good practices and  technical rules in software engineering, for example regarding maintainability, *must be considered* as in any software development plan made with maximum responsibility and care in observing the rules of software engineering.